-The Design-Build Agreement Form of Contract ("Form of Contract") will be issued via Addendum to the RFP as Attachment M. The Standard Contract Provisions, is attached hereto as Attachments H1 and H2.
+The Design-Build Agreement Form of Contract ("Form of Contract") is attached to the RFP as Attachment M. The Standard Contract Provisions are attached hereto as Attachments H1 and H2.
 Offerors should carefully review the Agreement and Standard Contract Provisions when submitting their Proposals.
 To the extent there are any ambiguities or inconsistencies between this RFP, the Standard Contract Provisions and Agreement shall have precedence.
 Offerors are advised that they are required to submit their Proposals premised upon agreeing to the terms of the Standard Contract Provisions and entering into a Letter Contract, and subsequently, the Agreement.